PandalionCheese/Cheese/README.md

 ## Build the App Package

+Ensure that git directory is clean before running next commands with this : `git status`

 When ready to build, first ensure you tagged the version of the app with the proper SemVer version, using the npm command `npm version [major|minor|patch]` (pick one of the 3)

+`git push origin master` to send all modification to Github `git push --tags` to send the newly created tag to github

 Then for Android, from the `android` folder, run the following command (npm run start command must be still running in the background):
 `./gradlew assembleRelease -x lintVitalRelease -PCHEESEAPP_RELEASE_STORE_PASSWORD='<store_password>' -PCHEESEAPP_RELEASE_KEY_PASSWORD='<key_password>'`